Airbus A320neo family: A321XLR

+Iberia was the launch customer of the A321XLR.

 In January 2018, Airbus was studying an A321LR variant with a further increased MTOW.

 The proposed A321XLR, with an increased range of 4,500 nmi, was to be launched in 2019 to enter service in 2021 or 2022 and compete with the Boeing NMA.

 In November, Airbus indicated that the A321XLR would have an MTOW over 100 t and 700 nmi more range than the A321LR.
 The A321XLR was launched at the June 2019 Paris Air Show, with 4700 nmi of range from 2023, including a new permanent Rear Centre Tank (RCT) for more fuel, a strengthened landing gear for a 101 t MTOW; and an optimised wing trailing-edge flap configuration to preserve take-off performance.
 The company announced in June 2022 that the aircraft had completed its first flight.
 The A321XLR, powered by CFM LEAP-1A engines, received EASA type certification on 19 July 2024 and was expected to enter service at the end of the summer, while certification of the PW1000G engine powered A321XLR, was expected to follow later in the same year.